 Students who desire greater ability to write in specific disciplines or fields have the opportunity to take several upper level courses described in the Course Offerings.

 Outside the classroom, students can seek one-on-one tutoring for writing and composing projects in our program's Writing Center, which is open year-round to all members of the University community.
 Here, students receive guidance on crafting their work to answer specific assignments, on revising, and on addressing any questions they have about grammar, research, and citation.
 For further information, please visit the Writing Center.
 Outreach programs by the Writing Center include workshops for students on topics such as avoiding plagiarism, proofreading effectively, and citing correctly.
 In addition, workshops sponsored in conjunction with the Instructional Advancement Center and with Richter Library serve to familiarize faculty with current thinking about best practices regarding writing.

 Our diverse, energetic Composition faculty implement the latest theory and practice, and keep in touch with national trends by participating in conferences on writing, composition, rhetoric, and technology.
 Active writers and researchers ourselves, we regularly publish scholarly and creative work, including articles in magazines and peer-edited journals, poems, short stories, and books of non-fiction, fiction, and poetry.
 At the same time, our faculty pursue ties across the University, endeavoring to frame our courses in light of writing expectations across the disciplines.
-Through the Citizens Board Summer Institute, funded in addition by the Office of the Dean and private donors, we assist faculty in the College of Arts & Sciences to implement productive writing assignments in their content-based courses.
+Through the Citizens Board Summer Writing Institute, funded in addition by the Office of the Dean and private donors, we assist faculty in the College of Arts & Sciences to implement productive writing assignments in their content-based courses.